tinode/chat/docs/API.md

 #### Query language

 Tinode query language is used to define search queries for finding users and topics.
 The query is a string containing tags separated by spaces or commas.
 Tags are strings - individual query terms which are matched against user's or topic's tags.
 The tags can be written in an RTL language but the query as a whole is parsed left to right.
 Spaces are treated as the `AND` operator, commas (as well commas preceded and/or followed by a space) as the `OR` operator.
-The order of operators is ignored: all `AND` operators are grouped together, all `OR` operators are grouped together. `OR` takes precedence over `AND`.
+The order of operators is ignored: all `AND` operators are grouped together, all `OR` operators are grouped together. `OR` takes precedence over `AND`: if a tag is preceded of followed by a comma, it's an `OR` tag, otherwise an `AND`.
+For example, `a AND b OR c` is rewritten as `(b OR c) AND a`.

 Tags containing spaces or commas must be enclosed in double quotes (`"`, `\u0022`): i.e. `"abc, def"` is treated as a single token.
 Tags must start with a Unicode letter or digit.
 Tags must not contain the double quote (`"`, `\u0022`).

 **Some examples:**
 * `flowers travel`: find topics or users which contain both tags `flowers` and `travel`.
 * `flowers, travel`: find topics or users which contain either tag `flowers` or `travel` (or both).
-* `flowers travel, puppies`: find topics or users which contain `flowers` and either `travel` or `puppies`, i.e. `flowers AND (travel OR puppies)`.
+* `flowers travel, puppies`: find topics or users which contain `flowers` and either `travel` or `puppies`, i.e. `(travel OR puppies) AND flowers`.

+#### Incremental updates to queries

+Queries, particularly `fnd.private` could be arbitrarily large, limited only by the message size and by the underlying database.
+Instead of rewriting the entire query to add or remove a tag, tag can be added or removed incrementally.

+The incremental update request is processed left to right.
+It may contain the same tag multiple times, i.e. `-tag+tag` is a valid request.

-#### Some use cases
+#### Possible use cases
-* Restricting users to organizations.
+* Restricting users to organisations.
-  An immutable tag(s) may be assigned to the user which denotes the organization the user belons to.
+  An immutable tag(s) may be assigned to the user which denotes the organisation the user belongs to.
 When the user searches for other users or topics, the search can be restricted to always contain the tag.
-This approach can be used to segment users into organizations with limited visiblity into each other.
+This approach can be used to segment users into organisations with limited visibility into each other.

 * Search by geographical location.
   Client software may periodically assign a [geohash](https://en.wikipedia.org/wiki/Geohash) tag to the user based on current location.
 Searching for users in a given area would mean matching on geohash tags.